ghostdogpr/caliban/vuepress/docs/docs/client.md

 ### `calibanGenClient`

-Should you prefer or otherwise need the previous style of manual client codegen, supplied by the `calibanGenClient` function, that command is still available.
-Documentation for that command is as follows:
+If you prefer to generate the client explicitly rather than automatically, you can use `calibanGenClient` on the SBT CLI as follows:

 ```scala
 calibanGenClient schemaPath outputPath [--scalafmtPath path] [--headers name:value,name2:value2] [--genView true|false] [--scalarMappings gqlType:f.q.d.n.Type,gqlType2:f.q.d.n.Type2] [--imports a.b.c._,c.d.E]